|

 guide to help you get better at fixing back pain and other tightnesses.

-Even if you do need surgery to repair
+Even if you do need surgery to

-a general massage and other physical and nutritional therapies, you can read in this
+benefit from a general massage and other physical and nutritional

-book how getting Structural Integration helps all these do more for you.
+helps all these do more for you.

 My Professional